 3. Dubai Fountain

-There are also two afternoon shows at 1 pm and 1.30 pm (fridays 1.30 pm and 2 pm).
+There are also two-afternoon shows at 1 pm and 1.30 pm (Fridays 1.30 pm and 2 pm).
 However, at night the Dubai fountain is illuminated and therefore definitely more impressive.
-There is always quite a crowd around the fountains and you will need patience to find a good photo spot.
+There is always quite a crowd around the fountains and you will need the patience to find a good photo spot.

 4. Mall of Emirates

 The Mall of Emirates is located along the popular Sheikh Zayed Rd, Al Barsha.

 It has a fantastic range of entertainment, food and fashion outlets which will surely keep children and adults fed and entertained for hours.

 Worth a mention for entertainment at this beautiful mall is the famous Ski Dubai where you will feel like you have been teleported to the French Alps.
 Some of the activities here include huge slope runs, chair lift, bob sledging, zorbing, snow tubing and many other.